cbmongithub/chattr/README.md

 # Themes

 Chattr currently has two themes- `Default` and `Minimalist`.
 The default theme was styled by me, and the minimalist theme was styled originally by [shadcn](https://ui.shadcn.com/themes) and has been highly customized to be used as a chattrbot.
-Shadcn himself even reposted the tweet of his chat component being used in chattr: [tweet](https://twitter.com/_coderchris/status/1729318382355587335) To see how the themes work, please visit the chattr [repo](https://github.com/christianbmartinez/chattr)
+Shadcn himself even [reposted](https://twitter.com/_coderchris/status/1729318382355587335) the tweet of his chat component being used in chattr!

+To see how the themes work, please visit the chattr [repo](https://github.com/christianbmartinez/chattr)

 # Endpoints